-Overall, though, this is a must-read and essential debut of 2021 with one fierce woman.
+Overall, though, this is a must-read and essential Indigenous novel with one fierce woman.
 For YA books set on islands, we’d start here.

 P.S.
 President Barack Obama and Michelle Obama’s production company, Higher Ground, is adapting this book for Netflix.
 Read more about Firekeeper’s Daughter.

 Beauty Queens is a mix of Troop Beverly Hills meets Survivor.
-I personally enjoyed the Beauty Queens audiobook.
+We personally enjoyed the Beauty Queens audiobook.

 When a plane crashes on a deserted island carrying 50 obnoxious contestants for the Miss Teen Dream Pageant, all hell breaks loose in a comedic way.